expectedparrot/edsl/docs/remote_inference.rst

 You can also automatically save survey results and API calls on the Expected Parrot server by activating :ref:`remote_caching`.

+*Note: You must have a Coop account and purchase credits and in order to use remote inference.
+When you use remote inference, your credit balance will be reduced based on the number of language model tokens used and prices set by service providers.
+You may also be charged payment processing fees when purchasing credits.
+By using remote inference you agree to the terms of use of service providers, which Expected Parrot may accept on your behalf and enforce.*

 Activating remote inference
 ---------------------------